Multi-phase gas nature in the sub-pc region of the active galactic nuclei II: Possible origins of the changing-state AGNs: Numerical Methods

 We assume that grains are sublimated (i.e., no grains) in the data used in C{ LOUDY} , and the Solar metallicity is assumed.
-In Paper I, we confirmed that the gas inside $r \sim 0.01$ pc is mostly dust-free.
 The following are parts of the input file for C{ LOUDY}: